Amine-UiWeb/mern-IBook/readme.md

 # about
-* creating a simple mern books plateform to lookup books details and authors informations, using a set of very popular mern-stach technologies and tools
+* creating a simple mern books plateform to lookup books details and authors informations, using a set of popular mern-stack technologies and tools

 # contribution: